acloudcenter/cisco-macro-tool-for-powershell/README.md

 ## Installation
 - Clone the repository:
 - git clone https://github.com/Josh-Estrada/Cisco-Macro-Tool-For-PowerShell.git
-- The repo consists of mutliple ps1 scripts perform the various fucntions, but you only need to run the MainMenu.ps1
+- The repo consists of mutliple ps1 scripts that perform the various fucntions, but you only need to run the MainMenu.ps1
 - Change directory to where you downloaded the repo. cd Cisco-Macro-Tool-For-PowerShell

 ## Usage